Mongolia Yoga Retreat with Reclaim Yourself & Zephyr Wildman

 - Russian bus transfers from Khan Kentii to Ulan Bator

-- Airport transfers on arrival (17th July) and departure (26th July) if you arrive on pre-agreed flights
+- Airport transfers on arrival (24th July) and departure (2 August) if you arrive/depart on pre-agreed flights

 - Return flights to Ulan Bator

 - Visas (if needed)